EgorLu/PythonForNoobs/concepts/slicing.md

 ## Additional features

-All three values in the slicing syntax may be negative, which grand extra abilities:
+All three values in the slicing syntax may be negative, which grant extra abilities:

 - *start* - A negative start index starts listing elements from the end of the list.
 - *end*  - A negative end index counts elements up until the last number of elements.